Core Concepts Overview 🏗️¶

 2. Module 🧩¶

 A Module is a self-contained software component that provides specific functionality.
-Modules can be mixed and matched to build different applications.
+Spezi modules can be mixed and matched to build different applications.

 Module Characteristics: - Reusable: Can be used across different applications - Self-contained: Has its own logic and UI components - Interoperable: Can communicate with other modules - Configurable: Can be customized for different use cases